 For the purpose of the statement of cash flows, cash and cash equivalents include highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.
-Cash and cash equivalents include cash at hand and bank balances, short term deposits and placements with banks maturing within one month.
+Such investments comprise cash at hand and bank balances, short term deposits and placements with banks maturing within one month.